×

 We asked people in Cuenca if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to respect local customs and traditions when visiting Cuenca.
 One should avoid dressing in clothing that is considered immodest, such as showing too much skin or wearing revealing clothes in public.
 It is also important to be mindful of local gender roles and greet people in ways that are appropriate to their gender.
 Another cultural faux pas to avoid is speaking too loudly or discussing sensitive topics in public.
-Furthermore, it is important to show respect for the elderly and to be mindful of local religious holidays and customs," remarked one expat in Cuenca, Ecuador, Ecuador.
+Furthermore, it is important to show respect for the elderly and to be mindful of local religious holidays and customs," said one expat in Cuenca, Ecuador.

 "Excellent question.
 Actually, in Brazil, where I thought my Spanish would be good enough for the 'Portunol' we were speaking to the cab driver.
 When he asked if he could pick us up to take us to the airport the next day, where, as we had explained to him, we had rented a small private plane to fly to the Pantenal, we said sure.
 While walking into the hotel, my husband and I both had a feeling that we had missed something in his request.
 The following morning, he showed up to drive us to the airport - with his own suitcase packed.
 We had apparently agreed to take him with us on the plane to the Pantenal.
-Actually, there was no extra charge him on the plane, and he paid to stay in smaller quarters in the Pantenal himself - so it all worked out :-) That flexibility, enjoyment of your mistakes and desire to help others, are important parts of travel and expat life," said one expat in Cuenca.
+Actually, there was no extra charge him on the plane, and he paid to stay in smaller quarters in the Pantenal himself - so it all worked out :-) That flexibility, enjoyment of your mistakes and desire to help others, are important parts of travel and expat life," remarked one expat who made the move to Cuenca.

 Why do people move to Cuenca?